lairdgrouplancaster/MoodleMeld/README.md

 ## How to install MoodleMeld
 ### The easiest way
 1. Use [GitHub Desktop](https://www.gitkraken.com/lp/github-integration) to clone this repository.
-2. On Windows, run the executable `dist/Moodlemeld.exe` to start the graphical interface
+2. On Windows, run the executable `dist/Moodlemeld.exe` to start the graphical interface.
 3. Practice melding and unmelding the `Sample data` folder, which has the same format as a Moodle download.

 ### If you don't want to run an .exe file from the internet